Pvt. Joseph Donald Lajzer

-It was while building runways at Lipa Batangas that Joe and his fellow POW's had one of the few moments that could be described as humorous.
+It was at Lipa Batangas that Joe and his fellow POW's had one of the few moments that could be described as humorous.
 The POWs had been working in the hot sun and wanted a break.
 Joe being the brave one went up to the Japanese officer in charge of the detail and in his gutter Japanese asked the officer for a break for the POWs.
 The officer did not respond.
 Joe returned to his fellow POWs cursing in English and Polish about the officer.

 Again, his fellow POWs convinced Joe to go up to the officer and request a break.
 Joe again approached the officer and in his gutter Japanese asked for a break.
 When the officer did not respond a second time, Joe began to curse in Polish and English.
 The officer looked at him and said in perfect English that Joe was right and that the men deserved a break.
 Joe felt pretty silly.